Peter Hoffmann

 total_amount DOUBLE NONE

 Each column has a physical type that defines how the column is stored on disk and an optional logical type that is used to determine the actual data type.
-In case of the tpep_pickup_datetime and tpep_pickup_datetime the values are stored as INT64 types on disk but are represented as timestamps in pandas.
+In the case of tpep_pickup_datetime and tpep_dropoff_datetime, the values are stored as INT64 types on disk but are represented as timestamps in Pandas.

-Logical types are used to extend the types that parquet can be used to store, by specifying how the primitive types should be interpreted.
-This keeps the set of primitive types to a minimum and reuses parquet's efficient encodings.
-For example, strings are stored as byte arrays (binary) with a UTF8 annotation, the parquet logical type definitions provides comprehensive documentation.
+Logical types are used to extend the types that Parquet can store by specifying how the primitive types should be interpreted.
+This keeps the set of primitive types to a minimum and reuses Parquet's efficient encodings.
+For example, strings are stored as byte arrays (binary) with a UTF8 annotation; the Parquet logical type definitions provide comprehensive documentation.

 Now let's dive a little deeper into the file.
-A parquet file consists of one ore more row groups, which are a logical horizontal partitioning of the data into rows.
+A Parquet file consists of one or more row groups, which are a logical horizontal partitioning of the data into rows.

 s = pq_file.metadata.schema